The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 **After a user submits the login form, what happens to `currentUser`?
 Trace the path from form submission all the way to the UI switching to `TodoPage`.**

+**Before reading the answer, try this:**

+1. Open the Network tab in DevTools.
+Submit the login form and inspect the `POST /api/auth/login` response.
+What does the server send back?
+2. Log out so you can log in again.
+This time, in React DevTools, watch `currentUser` before and after submitting the form.
+What changes?
+3. Find `handleLogin` in `App.jsx`.
+Where is it defined?
+How many components does it pass through before the form can call it?

 <details><summary>Answer</summary>

 `handleLogin` and `handleRegister` are defined in `App` — the component that owns `currentUser` state — and passed down as props to `AuthPage`: